Cheng Hoon Teng Temple, Melaka - Things to Do at Cheng Hoon Teng Temple

 Jonker Street

-Famous antique and souvenir street that transforms into a bustling night market on weekends, just steps from the temple
+Famous antique and souvenir street that transforms into a crowded night market on weekends, just steps from the temple

 Kampong Kling Mosque